timerring/bilitool/README-en.md

 ```
 usage: bilitool [-h] [-V] {login,logout,upload,check,download,list,ip} ...

-The Python toolkit package and CLI designed for interaction with Bilibili
+The Python toolkit package and cli designed for interaction with Bilibili

 positional arguments:
-  {login,logout,upload,check,download,list,show,convert,ip}
+  {login,logout,upload,append,check,download,list,show,convert,ip}
                         Subcommands
     login               Login and save the cookie
     logout              Logout the current account
     upload              Upload the video
+    append              Append the video
     check               Check if the user is logged in
     download            Download the video
     list                Get the uploaded video list